Crax97/cake/README.md

 make
 ```

+Be wary that this project requires c++20 (no modules, only concepts/constraints + some headers are used)

 # How do i develop games with it?
-Wait until i puth the game framework in an usable state lol
+Wait until i put the game framework in an usable state lol